 The only foolproof way to keep your cat away from your Christmas tree is to put the tree in a room the cat can't access.
 Unfortunately, this is often not practical.
 So the next best solution is to make the tree as safe as possible.
 Real Christmas trees are more dangerous to cats than fake plastic ones.
 Pine needles can puncture internal organs if eaten, they are also toxic to cats.
-If you do have a real tree, make sure the drink stand has plenty of water to prevent the tree drying out & losing needles.
-It is important that your cat isn't able to get to this water & drink it as it could result in poisoning.
+If you do have a real tree, make sure the drink stand has plenty of water to prevent the tree drying out and losing needles.
+It is important that your cat isn't able to get to this water and drink it as it could result in poisoning.
 Ensure the tree has a good solid base so it won't easily be knocked over by your cat.
-Try not to have the tree near furniture & or shelves which the cats could use to jump onto the tree.
+Try not to have the tree near furniture and or shelves which the cats could use to jump onto the tree.

 Be careful with tinsel, if you must have it on your tree, place it at the top of the tree where the cat is less likely to be able to get at it.
-Tinsel can be caught around the base or move down to the intestines & stomach & cause a blockage, which will result in emergency (and costly) surgery to remove it.
+Tinsel can be caught around the base or move down to the intestines and stomach and cause a blockage, which will result in emergency (and costly) surgery to remove it.
 A safer alternative is the strands of beads.
 Ornaments should be securely attached to the tree to prevent them being knocked off.
-Also, place delicate ornaments up high where they're less likely to be knocked off & broken.
+Also, place delicate ornaments up high where they're less likely to be knocked off and broken.
 When there is nobody around, unplug Christmas lights, you may want to try applying a cat repellent such as bitter apple to the lights to deter your cat from chewing the wires, obviously if this was to happen it could cause a fatal electric shock.